michaelqmaguire/medicaid-drug-utilization/README.md

 # Medicaid State Drug Utilization, 1991 to 2020

-This project seeks to normalize the state drug utilization data that is publicly available on the Department of Health and Human Service's website (https://data.medicaid.gov/)
+This project seeks to normalize the state drug utilization data that is publicly available on the Centers for Medicare & Medicaid Services' website (https://data.medicaid.gov/)

 # Data Sources